 What do I do if I disagree with the council's decision?

 If consent is refused, you will be given reasons for this decision and advice as to what steps you could take next.
-If this is the case, you would have a right to appeal, and would need to do so in writing to the Planning Inspectorate within 28 days of receiving the council's decision letter.
+If this is the case, you would have a right to appeal, and would need to do so in writing to the planning inspectorate within 28 days of receiving the council's decision letter.